Nong Khai Entry Requirements

 Required Vaccinations

-• Yellow Fever vaccination certificate is required for travelers arriving from countries with risk of Yellow Fever transmission.
+• Yellow fever, only for travelers arriving from endemic countries

 Recommended Vaccinations